achuthkamath91/Estimator/README.md

 This video is [08_sim.mp4](./videos/08_sim.mp4)

 The second part we update the covariance matrix and finish the EKF state using the equations on the Estimation for Quadrotors paper provided by Udacity.
 The important section is 7.2 Transition Model.
 The matrixes are big, but it is a matter of being careful when creating them in the code.
-Without modifying the code, we have this data:

 ![08_sim2](./images/08_sim2.gif)